 We strive to put as much functionality into as small a package as we can.

 Our modules are designed by us in sunny Los Angeles, California.

 Stephen has always been a student of music, but has degrees in math and video game design.
 Prior to starting Noise-E, he worked in game audio for 10 years, publishing and presenting internationally on the topic.
 Noise Engineering was born when a friend re-introduced him to the world of modular synth.
 On a whim, he assembled a quick prototype of an LFSR oscillator roughly based on the TIA, plugged it into a friend's system and he was hooked.
 Many prototypes later he had his first product: Ataraxic Translatron.
 Noise Engineering became a full-time thing in 2016.

 Kris comes from a family of musicians and from an early age was interested in music herself.
 She engineered her first album while still in high school.
-Although she ended up pursuing her love of science, she never strayed too far from sound: her PhD and subsequent research focused on frog calling behavior and the effect of the acoustic environment on animals (with ample frog mating behavior thrown in).
+Although she ended up pursuing her love of science, she never strayed too far from sound: her PhD and subsequent research focused (mostly) on frog calling behavior and the effect of the acoustic environment on animals (with ample frog mating behavior thrown in).
 If you ever need to know anything about recording frog calls or traffic noise — or frog sex, she's your girl.
 Read the kind of stuff she used to do here.
 She left the world of academia behind in 2016 to join Noise-E full time.

 When not modularizing, Kris is on instagram @la_sunset_cocktail making beverages and watching sunsets.

-Kris is in charge of all things non-engineering, and is slowly taking on various aspects of hardware.
+Kris is in charge of all things non-engineering, and is slowly taking on various aspects of anything that is not programming.

 Stephen + Kris